Articles in this section

 • Text element is inserted via dropdown: if Replace On Update is disabled then the dropdown will not be shown anymore.
 For example if the user can choose to Yes/No insert a text element and chooses 'No', then it's not possible anymore (after the document is created) to change it to 'Yes'.
 If you want the user to be able to change the answer then Replace On Update needs to be enabled.

-• In the Advanced menu you can specify e.g. the visibility of the field (optional).
+• In the Advanced menu of the smart field you can specify e.g. the visibility of the field (optional).

 3. In the previous step note that the field Placeholder shows Generate new by default.
 This means a new placeholder will be created ('Placeholder 1', 'Placeholder 2' etc.).
-If you select the placeholder on the Form tab, you can click Edit to change the name (in the field Question title) to e.g. 'Disclaimer' (optional):
+If you select the placeholder on the Form tab, you can click Edit to change the name of the placeholder:

 • On the Form tab you can select the Placeholder and click Edit to change the default name 'Placeholder X' to e.g. 'Disclaimer'.
 This is not required, but it's easier to use a descriptive name if a template has many text elements.